WindowDetective/WindowDetective/readme.txt

 To build the source code, you will need Microsoft Visual Studio 2008 and the Qt framework to compile it.
 Qt is relatively easy to install and setup, you can download version 4.6 from http://qt.nokia.com/downloads/windows-cpp-vs2008.
-It may be possibly to build with other compilers although i haven't tried.
+It should be possible to build with other compilers, although i haven't tried.